jumaallan/dev-fest-2019/README.md

 * :camel: @JabezNzomo99 [Jabez Nzomo](https://github.com/JabezNzomo99), a student and an Android Maestro - helping with writing tests for this codebase.

+* :camel: @etonotieno [Eton Otieno](https://github.com/etonotieno), a self taughtdev and an Kotlin Ninja - help with writing the code base - open for job offers.

 The code is open for external contributions and PRs! :rocket:

 ### Background